Sileshi3/Federate-learning-for-ECG-signal-analysis-/README.md

 # Federate-learning-for-ECG-signal-analysis
-This project is an implementation of fedeatated learning using multilayer perceptron neural network
+This project is an implementation of federated learning using a multilayer perceptron neural network

-The dataset can be downloaded from Kaggle
+The dataset used is MIT-BIH dataset and  can be downloaded from Kaggle